Things to do in Odessa, Ukraine [updated for 2020]

-For two years from 2014 – 2016 we lived and taught English in Odessa, Ukraine.
+Odessa is a port city in the South of Ukraine, on the Black Sea.
+It’s a really popular holiday resort for Ukrainians, and is becoming more popular with tourists from abroad too.
+For two years from 2014 – 2016 we lived and taught English in Odessa.
 After our two years there, we had explored a lot of the city.
-While it’s quite a small city in the centre, there are some interesting sights in Odessa.
-We already published a post on what we liked about the city, so here are our suggestions for things to do in Odessa.
+In 2017, we returned to Ukraine, to live in Kyiv.
+Since then, we’ve visited Odessa around once a year, to explore all the new Odessa attractions.
+While it’s quite a small city in the centre, there are some interesting sights, as well as great beaches in Odessa.
+We already published a post on what we liked about the city, so here are our suggestions for things to do in Odessa, Ukraine.

 Things to do in Odessa, Ukraine